Skip to article frontmatterSkip to article content

 As the relationship develops, we’ll ask your institution to identify a lead contact—someone who can serve as the primary point of connection between your institution and the network.
 This person doesn’t need to run an OSPO (not every member institution has one).
 They just need to be engaged with open source work and willing to participate in network activities.

-Step 5: Join the Network
+Join the network

 From there, you’ll be welcomed into the network’s regular activities, including working groups and leadership discussions.
 The specifics of how new members are integrated into network governance are still evolving, and we’re committed to making the process transparent and collaborative.